 - IELTS (International English Language Testing System), with a minimum of 5,5 Points

 - TOEFL (Test of English as a Foreign Language), 72 (Internet-based test, ITB), 47 (revised TOEFL Paper-delivered Test, PdT)

 - OTE (Oxford Test of English): average score of 111 from 140

-- Entrance test: Comprises a 90-minute-long written test, where students are required to document sufficient prior knowledge in the field of mathematics (analysis, linear algebra, stochastic), statistics (descriptive statistics, estimation and hypothesis testing) and microeconomics (basic concepts, game theory and information economics).
+- Entrance test: Comprises a 90-minute-long online test, where students are required to document sufficient prior knowledge in the field of mathematics (analysis, linear algebra, stochastic), statistics (descriptive statistics, estimation and hypothesis testing), microeconomics (basic concepts, game theory and information economics) and basic knowledge in computer science (simple algorithms).
 The content is typically covered in obligatory courses of a bachelor’s degree in economics and management.

 Students with a foreign university degree or other proofs of qualification must have their certificate recognized by the Student Service before applying (link).
 Due to the processing time, we strongly advise doing this well in advance.